PoliticalGraveyard.com

 Dial, Nathaniel Barksdale (1862-1940) — also known as Nathaniel B. Dial — of Laurens, Laurens County, S.C.
 Born near Laurens, Laurens County, S.C., April 24, 1862.
 Democrat.
 Mayor of Laurens, S.C., 1887-91, 1895; delegate to Democratic National Convention from South Carolina, 1888; U.S. Senator from South Carolina, 1919-25; defeated, 1924.
 Died in Washington, D.C., December 11, 1940 (age 78 years, 231 days).
 Interment at Laurens Cemetery, Laurens, S.C.

 Dial, Rufus Lee (1887-1966) — also known as Rufus L. Dial; "Pop" — of Wayne County, W.Va.; Bradenton, Manatee County, Fla.
 Born in West Virginia, October 24, 1887.
-Son of Albert M. Dial (1857-1934) and Dora Belle (Jarrell) Dial.
 Republican.
 Traveling salesman; candidate for West Virginia state house of delegates from Wayne County, 1950, 1952, 1954.
 Died in 1966 (age about 78 years).
 Burial location unknown.

-DIAMENT (Soundex D553) — See also AMENT, AMENTA, DAMANTE, DEITMAN, DEMENT, DEMINT, DEMONTE, DIETMAN, DUMONT, PARLIAMENT, TIDEMAN, TIDEMANN.
+DIAMENT (Soundex D553) — See also AMENT, AMENTA, DAMANTE, DEITMAN, DEMENT, DEMINT, DEMONTE, DIETMAN, DIMENT, DUMONT, PARLIAMENT, TIDEMAN, TIDEMANN.

-DIAMENT: See also James Diament Westcott, Jr.
+DIAMENT: See also James Diament Westcott Jr.

 Diamon, Carolyn — of Concord, Merrimack County, N.H.
 Democrat.
 Alternate delegate to Democratic National Convention from New Hampshire, 1996.
 Female.
 Still living as of 1996.

 Diamond, Charles N. — of Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state house of representatives from Wayne County 1st District, 1950.
-Still living as of 1950.
+Candidate for Michigan state house of representatives from Wayne County 1st District, 1942, 1950.
+Presumed deceased.
+Burial location unknown.

 Diamond, Faye — of Cleburne, Johnson County, Tex.
 Republican.
 Delegate to Republican National Convention from Texas, 1988.
 Female.
 Still living as of 1988.

 Diamond, Gene — of Martinsburg, Berkeley County, W.Va.
 Democrat.
-Mayor of Martinsburg, W.Va., 1973-75.
-Still living as of 1975.
+Mayor of Martinsburg, W.Va., 1973-77.
+Still living as of 1977.

 Diamond, George — of Jackson County, Mich.
 Candidate for Michigan state house of representatives from Jackson County 2nd District, 1902.
 Burial location unknown.